openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/01-create-project.md

 # Create basic project

-The easiest way to create a new Kogito project is to click to run the following command:
+The easiest way to create a new Kogito project is to execute the Maven command below by clicking on it:

-`mvn io.quarkus:quarkus-maven-plugin:1.0.1.Final:create \
+`mvn io.quarkus:quarkus-maven-plugin:1.3.0.Alpha1:create \
     -DprojectGroupId=org.acme \
     -DprojectArtifactId=getting-started \
     -Dextensions=kogito,smallrye-openapi`{{execute}}

 This will use the Quarkus Maven Plugin and generate a basic Maven project for you in the `getting-started` subdirectory, generating:

-* The Maven structure
+* The Maven structure.
-* A landing page that is accessible on `http://localhost:8080` after starting the application
+* A landing page that is accessible on `http://localhost:8080` after starting the application.
-* Example `Dockerfile`s for both native and jvm modes
+* Example `Dockerfiles` for both Native and JVM modes.
-* The application configuration file
+* The application configuration file.
-* An OpenAPI Swagger-UI at `http://localhost:8080/swagger-ui`
+* An OpenAPI Swagger-UI at `http://localhost:8080/swagger-ui`.

 Once generated, look at the `getting-started/pom.xml`{{open}}.
 You will find the import of the Quarkus BOM, allowing to omit the version on the different Quarkus dependencies.
-In addition, you can see the `quarkus-maven-plugin` responsible of the packaging of the application and also providing the development mode.
+In addition, you can see the `quarkus-maven-plugin`, which is responsible for packaging of the application as well as allowing to start the application in development mode.

 ```xml
 <dependencyManagement>